isurunuwanthilaka/d2d-app-android/README.md

 2. Add google-services.json (existing file is invalidated after the first phase) file downloaded from the firebase project.

 3. Build using Gradle tool.

+4. Remember to update API URLs with yours for testing

 ## Authors